Skip to main content

 Frequently Asked Questions

-- Dormer conversion on a Victorian terrace (the most common Brixton project) runs £45,000-£65,000 including structure, staircase, en-suite plumbing, electrics, plastering, and decoration.
-L-shaped dormer on wider terraces runs £55,000-£80,000.
-Hip-to-gable on Edwardian semis runs £55,000-£75,000.
-Cost is comparable to neighbouring SW London boroughs at the same specification level.
-We provide a fixed-price contract after the survey.
+A dormer conversion on a Victorian terrace is the most common Brixton project, including structure, staircase, en-suite plumbing, electrics, plastering, and decoration.
+Wider terraces often suit an L-shaped dormer, and Edwardian semis near Herne Hill suit a hip-to-gable.
+The right choice depends on your roof structure and how much floor area you want to gain.
+We provide a fixed-price contract after a free site visit.
 The price doesn't change unless the specification does.

-- Usually no, if it stays within permitted development limits.
+Usually no, if it stays within permitted development limits.
 Volume limits are 50 cubic metres for detached or semi-detached, 40 cubic metres for terraced.
 Front-facing dormers are NOT permitted development and need full planning.
-The Brixton, Rush Common, and Brixton Hill conservation areas impose additional design requirements — rear dormers with subordinate proportions are usually approved without issues.
+The Brixton, Rush Common, and Brixton Hill conservation areas impose additional design requirements.
+Rear dormers with subordinate proportions are usually approved without issues.
 Lambeth has Article 4 directions in some streets that remove specific permitted development rights, and we verify the planning status of each property before quoting.
-We submit a Lawful Development Certificate (£103) for written confirmation.
+We submit a Lawful Development Certificate (£129) for written confirmation.

-- It applies to most projects.
+It applies to most projects.
 Brixton's Victorian terraces share party walls on both sides, and loft conversions typically trigger Party Wall Act 1996 requirements on both adjoining properties.
 We serve Party Wall Notices on both neighbours early in the project, typically alongside the planning application or Lawful Development Certificate.
-The process takes 4-8 weeks with cooperative neighbours, longer with hostile or absent ones.
-Surveyor fees are £750-£1,500 per neighbour, paid by the homeowner doing the work.
+The process takes 4 to 8 weeks with cooperative neighbours, longer with hostile or absent ones.
+Surveyor fees are paid by the homeowner doing the work.
 End-of-terrace properties only need one party wall agreement.

-- Three reasons.
+Three reasons.
 First, accuracy: we know the SW2 substrates, the Lambeth planning process, the conservation area dormer rules, and the party wall mechanics on tightly-packed Victorian terraces.
 Second, full accreditation: NICEIC electrical (BS 7671), structural engineer calculations included, fire safety compliance, and Building Control sign-off included on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does, including party wall surveyor fees on both sides for mid-terrace properties.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Brixton Loft Conversions